Compute Infrastructure for ML Workloads

 For streaming responses, TTFB (Time To First Byte) matters more than E2E.
 TTFB includes network handshake + TTFT + first token serialization.
 Target: TTFB < 500 ms for responsive feel.

-RTF (Real-Time Factor) — ratio of processing time to output duration:
+RTF (Real-Time Factor) — ratio of processing time to output duration.
+RTF < 1 means faster than real-time; RTF > 1 means slower:

 \[\text{RTF}_{\text{audio}} = \frac{T_{\text{text-enc}} + T_{\text{gen}}(N_{\text{aud-tok}}) + T_{\text{vocoder}}}{D_{\text{audio-sec}}}\]Autoregressive codec models typically achieve RTF 0.2–0.5.
 Diffusion-based synthesis has RTF 2–10× higher due to iterative denoising.